anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

 ##  Towards an anti-racist, anti-heteronormative learning experience

 This course teaches data management and R programming, tools that are often perceived as objective, independent of context and content.
-But this is certainly not true!
-Racism, white supremacy, and heteronormative ideas of gender identity and sexual orientation are rooted in every aspect of data.
+This is not true.
+Structural racism, white supremacy, and heteronormative ideas of gender identity and sexual orientation are rooted in every aspect of data.
 Seemingly objective rules (e.g., "the right way to handle data") affect the way data are gathered, how variables are created, the questions asked (or not asked), etc.

 At times, this course will utilize data that reflect systemic gaps based on race, ethnicity, immigration status, and gender identity, among other aspects of identity.
 It is critical that we acknowledge that: the social and economic marginalization reflected in data is rooted in systemic oppression that upholds white supremacy and heteronormativity; and that the processes used to create these data (e.g., how data collected, the categories chosen to represent identity) are often based on notions of white supremacy and heteronormativity.
 We should all be reflecting about our own role in upholding these systems.
 When you encounter a data management strategy that may cause harm, we encourage you to raise concerns.
 It may be that your instructor/TAs may need to think more critically about strategies they have been using for a long time!